brunodifranco/brunodifranco/README.md

 ## Data Science Projects

 ### [**Creating a bot that predicts Rossmann future sales**](https://github.com/brunodifranco/project-rossmann-sales)
 <p align="justify"> In this project I used Python, Flask and Regression Algorithms (Random Forest, XGBoost and Light GBM Regressors) to predict Rossmann sales, a drug store chain, six weeks in advance.
-The reason is that the CEO needs to determine the best resource allocation for each store renovation.
+Reason being Rossmann CEO needs to determine the best resource allocation for each store renovation.
 The final solution is a Telegram Bot that returns a sales prediction of any given available store number, with the possibility of being accessed from anywhere. </p>

 ---
 ### [**Business solution for real estate company**](https://github.com/brunodifranco/project-house-rocket-insights)